-In the winter, learning how to navigate slippery sidewalks and streets, wearing the proper footwear and knowing how to fall properly can be lifesaving.
+Learn how to navigate slippery sidewalks and streets in the winter.
+Wearing the proper footwear and knowing how to fall properly can be lifesaving.

 By Georgetta Lordi Morque

 As we age we are all more susceptible to falls, mostly due to muscle weakness, trouble with mobility or balance, side effects from medications and fear of falling, according to studies from the New York City Department of Health.
 Jane Brody, veteran health columnist for The New York Times, also warns that injuries from falls rise during the winter months when slick and icy walkways are treacherous to navigate, making it even more critical for walkers of all ages to prevent falls and learn how to fall safely if they take a spill.